andyfiorini/scf-metrics/README.md

 # Simplified CF-Metrics
 Simplified cf-metrics, is a mod from the original cf-metrics from MonsantoCo(https://github.com/MonsantoCo/cf-metrics).

-It is a more simpler setup, with firehose-nozzle feeding influxdb.
+It is a simpler setup, with firehose-nozzle feeding influxdb.
 For viewing and alerting, I used grafana.

 It works, it is easier to setup than the original.